cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 - reduce global **recovery time objectives** (RTO) by taking advantage of PostgreSQL replication beyond the primary Kubernetes cluster (**High Availability**)

-In order to address the above concerns, Cloud Native PostgreSQL introduces the concept of a *PostgreSQL Replica Cluster*.
-Replica clusters are the Cloud Native PostgreSQL way to enable multi-cluster deployments in private, public, hybrid, and multi-cloud contexts.
+In order to address the above concerns, CloudNativePG introduces the concept of a *PostgreSQL Replica Cluster*.
+Replica clusters are the CloudNativePG way to enable multi-cluster deployments in private, public, hybrid, and multi-cloud contexts.

 A replica cluster is a separate `Cluster` resource: